Meadowlarke/Bibliography/Bibliography.md

 ### Henderson, Clayton W. "Minstrelsy, American" from _New Grove_.

-> p.
 1: Origins of minstrelsy with George Washington Dixon and Daddy Rice.

-> p.
 2: Structures of minstrel shows: Two part (urban black dandy and plantation slave) and three part ("genteel" music, olio, walk-around.)

-> p.
 3: "Wench" roles (female drag)

-> p.
 3: Black performers after Civil War.

-> p.
 3: Turn of the century: shift to burlesque (though minstrelsy continued into the early 1950s.)

-> p.
 3: Minstrel song structures.

 ### Henriques, Julian.
 "The Vibrations of Affect and Their Propagation on a Night Out on Kingston's Dancehall Scene." _Body & Society_ 16, no. 1 (2010): 57-89.